-DCSA is not currently conducting contractor assessments related to CUI.
-However, Industry should review existing contracts and engage with Government Contracting Activities to determine which, if any, CUI requirements are applicable to current contracts and the appropriate way forward.
+Right now, Industry should review existing contracts and engage with Government Contracting Activities to determine which, if any, CUI requirements are applicable to current contracts and the appropriate way forward.

 CUI LIFECYCLE

 CUI follows a lifecycle similar to all protected information.
 While the designation of certain types of information requiring safeguarding and dissemination may be new, the process should be very familiar to Industry partners.